 - Lesions clearly separated by normal skin in each region: If yes, 0 points; if no, 6 points

-It is also useful to consider the degree of pain, the number of flares, and the impact on daily life (e.g. using Cardiff Dermatology Life Quality Index questionnaire).
+In hidradenitis suppurativa, it is also useful to consider the degree of pain, the number of flares, and the impact on daily life (e.g. using Cardiff Dermatology Life Quality Index or DLQI questionnaire).

 What is the treatment for hidradenitis suppurativa?

 Medical management of hidradenitis suppurativa is difficult.
 The aim is to catch the disease in its early stages and treat and control these milder forms.
 Antibiotics are usual therapy (partly to eradicate secondary bacterial infection and partly for their anti-inflammatory action) and long courses may be necessary.
 Weight loss in obese patients and smoking cessation are recommended.